Chinese Festivals — Celebration, Custom and Food

 Duan Wu the Dragon Boat Festival

-It has been celebrated for more than 2,000 years, which is considered as the beginning of summer in Chinese Calendar.
+It has been celebrated for more than 2,000 years, which is considered as the beginning of summer in the Chinese Calendar.
 This festival has many versions of origin stories and many customs in different places in China.

 The most common elements of this festival are racing Dragon Boat, eating rice dumplings, and drinking realgar wine.